akeneo/pim-community-dev/akeneo-design-system/BUILD_INFRASTRUCTURE.md

 When adding a new component or improving an existing one, we want to make sure that everything will work in production.
 To do so we have different gatekeepers:

-- Unit tests launched by jest
+- Unit tests launched by Jest
 - Visual regression tests using Puppeteer and Jest
 - Lint validation done by eslint and prettier